Statewide Reach

 The UM System has the resources and expertise to move you forward and help you succeed.

 Sponsored by University of Missouri Extension, Missouri Small Business & Technology Development Centers are part of a statewide network of business experts uniquely qualified to help businesses develop and thrive.
-These centers provide expert business counseling, training and online resources that assist small business with questions about management, human resources marketing and sales, finance, technology development and commercialization, complying with regulations and saving money by using "green" practices.
+These centers provide expert business counseling, training and online resources that assist small business with questions about management, human resources, marketing and sales, finance, technology development and commercialization, complying with regulations and saving money by using "green" practices.

 MOREnet Member Sites

 The Missouri Research and Education Network (MOREnet) provides Internet connectivity, access to Internet2, technical support, videoconferencing services, network security and training to nearly 800 Missouri schools, colleges and universities, public libraries, health care organizations, state government, and other affiliated organizations.
-The comprehensive service includes the MOREnet KnowledgeBase, a collection of more than 125,000 technical knowledgebase articles across more than 200 software titles that is available to all member faculty, staff, students and end users.
+The comprehensive service includes MOREnet KnowledgeBase, a collection of more than 125,000 technical knowledgebase articles across more than 200 software titles that is available to all member faculty, staff, students and end users.

 Established in 1991, MOREnet is committed to supporting and enabling its members' missions through the use of technology to enhance opportunities for public access, learning and research.